-The PTZ630 has a short BNC lead attached to it, this is the lead that carries the video signal from the built-in camera.
+The PTZ645 has a short BNC lead attached to it, this is the lead that carries the video signal from the built-in camera.
 You need to extend this lead to the "VIDEO-IN" of the DVR or monitor.
 Use a good quality RG59 coax cable or similar to do this.
+Note that there are two black video output cables, the thick one is the HD-TVI and the thin one the standard analogue.
+Both can be used but these instructions refer to the HD-TVI.

-TIP - If you can't get a picture at the remote end you could always take your test monitor to your PTZ and check the picture quality on its own short BNC lead.
+TIP - If you can't get a picture at the remote end you could always take your TVI test monitor to your PTZ and check the picture quality on its own short BNC lead.